MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/common-errors-creating-and-assigning-flow-approvals.md

 > The provided record id '...' is null or invalid

 The record identifier passed to "Wait for an approval" is null, empty, or not a guid (in the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx).
-This value should be populated with the approval id from **Create an Approval**.
+This value should be populated with the approval ID from **Create an Approval**.

 ### GraphUserDetailByEmailMultipleFound